davidkuda/colink-space/README.md

 If I wanted to deploy data science models such as recommender systems I would definately create a data lake model where the app can use the data as well as the analytics.
 For the analytics part I would use Spark with a pipeline orchestrator such as prefect (https://www.prefect.io).

 ### What if there were hundreds of requests simultaniously every second?
 As in the reply above, in order to be able to process so many requests I would deploy a distributed database.
 Then I would definately use the cloud because scaling is built in.
-In Addition to a technology such as Kafka I would also need to deploy Caching and CDN.
+In Addition to a technology such as Kafka I would also need to deploy Load Balancing, Caching and CDN.
 It would probably make sense to prepare the backend in a container and make it available with Kubernetes.
 I would choose Go as the programming language since Go is very powerful in handling a lot of requests.

 ## Files in the repository